JonathanDotExe/skyworld/README.md

 # skyworld
 A skyblock like word generator plugin for minecraft with more islands and random loot.
 With this plugin you progress a lot faster than in real skyblock but it's also more action packed that regular skyblock.
-It'S especially funny if you lay with friends.
+It's especially funny if you play with friends.

 ---
 **Note:**